rolandalla/laravel-sentinel-crud-starter/README.md

 Once you have the PHAR archive, you can either keep it in your local project directory or move to usr/local/bin to use it globally on your system.
 On Windows, you can use the Composer [Windows installer](https://getcomposer.org/Composer-Setup.exe).
+Open terminal and go to the project foleder
 Then run:

     composer dump-autoload